Existing Home Sales - Jul Report

 Home Sales Pace

-Sales of existing U.S. homes rose in April, but only slightly, being held back by heightened mortgage lending standards and a continued inventory shortage, according to the National Association of Realtors.
+Sales of existing U.S. homes rose in June to an eight-year high, spurred on by rising interest rates and higher demand, according to the National Association of Realtors.

 The NAR also describes its sales data based on an annual pace.
 The monthly figure represents the total number of housing units that would be sold in one year if the current rate were to continue unchanged.